PlusMore: Hotel Technology

 Now I asked myself another question, what if the user could filter in the top nav?
 I created a wireframe and then a mockup of this design.
 I also add a map/list toggle.
 The logo I designed is also used as the hamburger icon, reinforcing the brand.

-After discussion, we came to the conclusion that we should have a white design, and a black for both phone and tablet.
+After discussion with the team , we came to the conclusion that we should have a white design, and a black for both phone and tablet.
 Why just have PlusMore the tablet in the room?
 Why not have users be able to use it when they leave the room?
 So, I technically did four different designs for the same app on different devices.

 The feeling of the app was coming together as well.
 I wanted it to be fancy, professional, and fun.
 I didn't want it to be intimidating or look cheap, a common trap to fall in.